-1.4 I've never done functional programming before, should I still try to learn Coconut?
+1.7 I don't know functional programming, should I still learn Coconut?

 Yes, absolutely!
 Coconut's tutorial assumes absolutely no prior knowledge of functional programming, only Python.
 Because Coconut is not a purely functional programming language, and all valid Python is valid Coconut, Coconut is a great introduction to functional programming.
 If you learn Coconut, you'll be able to try out a new functional style of programming without having to abandon all the Python you already know and love.